^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Reference values (norm) of activity of creatine kinase in serum: men - 52-200 IU / l, women - 35-165 IU / liter.
+Reference values (norm) of creatine kinase activity in blood serum: men - 52-200 IU/l, women - 35-165 IU/l.

-Change in enzyme activity in myocardial infarction
+Changes in enzyme activity in myocardial infarction

 Enzyme

-Start increasing activity, h
+Start of increase in activity, h

-Return to normal, day
+Return to normal, days

 4-6